My Toot-Toot: In popular culture

-"My Toot Toot" has been used in soundtracks of the motion pictures Hard Luck, One Good Cop and The Big Easy.
+"My Toot-Toot" has been used in soundtracks of the motion pictures Hard Luck, One Good Cop and The Big Easy.

-Over 20 years after "My Toot Toot" debuted, it continued to draw royalties from commercial use in Europe, and cover versions in several languages by dozens of musicians.
+Over 20 years after "My Toot-Toot" debuted, it continued to draw royalties from commercial use in Europe, and cover versions in several languages by dozens of musicians.

 In 2013, Melissa McCarthy parodied the song in an episode of Saturday Night Live.
-Playing "Casey Patterson", a contestant on The Voice looking to leave her career replacing trailer hitches on U-Hauls, and to move from the "basement without the roof", which Jason Sudeikis' character Blake Shelton described as "a hole".
+She played "Casey Patterson", a contestant on The Voice looking to leave her career replacing trailer hitches on U-Hauls, and to move from the "basement without the roof", which Jason Sudeikis' character Blake Shelton described as "a hole".